-B2.
-Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2016.
-Include international students only in the category "Nonresident aliens."
-Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
-Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+B2 Enrollment by Racial/Ethnic Category.

+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2020.

+- Include international students only in the category "Nonresident aliens." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. кероп аз your institution reports to IPEDS: persons who are Hispanic should be reported only on the - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races "

-Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)
+inder Two of more races Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-Nonresident aliens 3 13 14
+Nonresident aliens 1 15 15

-Hispanic/Latino 17 88 88
+Hispanic/Latino 27 132 143

-Black or African American, non- Hispanic 19 216 217
+Black or African American, non-Hispanic 30 204 211

-White, non-Hispanic 163 1063 1113
+White, non-Hispanic 169 952 1,138

-American Indian or Alaska Native, non- Hispanic 1 2 2
+American Indian or Alaska Native, non-Hispanic 0 1 1

-Asian, non-Hispanic 5 30 31
+Asian, non-Hispanic 6 37 48

-Native Hawaiian or other Pacific Islander, non-Hispanic 0 2 2
+Native Hawaiian or other Pacific Islander, non-

+Hispanic 1 1 1

-Two or more races, non-Hispanic 6 27 28
+Two or more races, non-Hispanic 3 28 37

-Race and/or ethnicity unknown 1 18 60
+Race and/or ethnicity unknown 2 10 20

-Total 215 1459 1555
+TOTAL 239 1,380 1,614